 Biography KS Prof. Christiane Iven

-Christiane Iven began her concert and opera career as a mezzo-soprano and later switched to soprano.
-Her voice, a dark timbred soprano, was always at home in the so-called “Zwischenfach”.
+Christiane Iven began her opera and concert career as a mezzo-soprano and later switched to soprano.
+Her voice has always been at home in the so-called „Zwischenfach“ range.

-Among other things, she was an ensemble member of the Staatsoper Stuttgart for many years.
-There and at other German and European opera houses she worked with the directing team Jossi Wieler and Sergio Morabito, with Calixto Bieto, Claus Guth, Luc Perceval, Andreas Homoki, Stephan Herheim, Andrea Moses and others.
+There and at other German and European opera houses she worked with the directing team of Jossi Wieler and Sergio Morabito, with Calixto Bieito, Claus Guth, Andreas Homoki, Peter Konwitschny, Luc Perceval, Stephan Herheim and Andrea Moses, among others.

-Her most important roles were Feldmarschallin (Rosenkavalier), Agathe (Freischütz), Didon (Les Troyens), Marie (Wozzeck), Kundry (Parsifal), Strauss‘ Ariadne (title role), Elvira (Don Giovanni), Emilia Marty (Die Sache Makropulos), Sieglinde (Walküre) and Isolde (Tristan und Isolde).
+Her most important roles were Octavian and Feldmarschallin (Rosenkavalier), Agathe (Freischütz), Didon (Les Troyens), Marie (Wozzeck), Kundry (Parsifal), Elvira (Don Giovanni), Emilia Marty (Die Sache Makropulos), Sieglinde (Walküre) and Isolde (Tristan und Isolde).

-She has given concerts with renowned orchestras, including the Academy of St. Martin in the Fields, the Concertgebouworkest Amsterdam, the Bamberg Symphony, Ensemble Intercontemporaine, NDR Symphony Orchestra, NHK Symphony Orchestra Tokyo, RSO Berlin, Oslo Philharmonic, Orchestre de la Suisse Romande, Orchestra Filarmonica della Scala, Munich Philharmonic Orchestra and the Czech Philharmonic under the baton of Marc Albrecht, Vladimir Ashkenazy, Riccardo Chailly, Teodor Currentzis, John Elliot Gardiner, Michael Gielen, Nikolaus Harnoncourt, Heinz Holliger, Marco Letonja, Shao-Chia Lü, Sir Neville Marriner, Matthias Pintscher, Helmut Rilling, Michael Schoenwandt, Christian Zacharias and Lothar Zagrosek.
+Christiane Iven has given concerts with major orchestras (including the Academy of St. Martin in the Fields, the Concertgebouw Orchestra Amsterdam, Bamberg Symphony Orchestra, Ensemble intercontemporaine, NDR Symphony Orchestra, NHK Symphony Orchestra Tokyo, RSO Berlin, Oslo Philharmonic, Orchestre de la Suisse Romande, Orchestra Filarmonica della Scala, Munich Philharmonic Orchestra and Czech Philharmonic Orchestra, Tonhalle Orchestra Zurich, etc.) under the baton of Marc Albrecht, George Alexander Albrecht, Vladimir Ashkenazy, Riccardo Chailly, Teodor Currentzis, John Elliot Gardiner, Michael Gielen, Julia Jones, Leopold Hager, Nikolaus Harnoncourt, Heinz Holliger, Marco Letonja, Fabio Luisi, Shao-Chia Lü, Sir Neville Marriner, Matthias Pintscher, Helmut Rilling, András Schiff, Michael Schoenwandt, Christian Zacharias and Lothar Zagrosek.

-Her most frequently sung repertoire included the Sieben frühe Lieder by Alban Berg, the Wesendonck-Lieder by Richard Wagner, Rückert-Lieder, the Lied von der Erde, Lieder eines fahrenden Gesellen and Des Knaben Wunderhorn by Gustav Mahler, the Lyrische Symphonie by Alexander Zemlinsky, as well as the Vier letzte Lieder by Richard Strauss.
+Her most frequently sung repertoire includes the Seven Early Songs by Alban Berg, the Wesendonck Lieder by Richard Wagner, Rückert Lieder, the Lied von der Erde, Lieder eines fahrenden Gesellen and Lieder aus des Knaben Wunderhorn by Gustav Mahler, the Lyric Symphony by Alexander Zemlinsky, as well as the Four Last Songs by Richard Strauss.

-Her song recitals with Burkhard Kehring, Igor Levit, Wolfram Rieger, András Schiff, Jan Philip Schulze among many others have been a centre of Christiane Iven’s concert activity and her very special passion.
-She has appeared at prominent music festivals, including the Schleswig-Holstein Musik Festival, the Lucerne Festival, the Festspiele Mecklenburg-Vorpommern and the Schwetzinger SWR Festspiele.
+Her recitals with pianists like Burkhard Kehring, Igor Levit, Wolfram Rieger, András Schiff, Jan Philip Schulze and others have been a center of Christiane Iven’s concert activity and her special passion.
+She has appeared at major music festivals, including the Schleswig-Holstein Music Festival, the Lucerne Festival, the Mecklenburg-Vorpommern Festival and the Schwetzingen SWR Festival.

-She was as scholarship holder of the Steans Institute of Music at the Ravinia-Festival (USA), the International Association of Richard Wagner Societies and the Studienstiftung des Deutschen Volkes.
-In 1990, she became a prize-winner of the Deutscher Musikwettbewerb (German Music Competition) and in the following years won prizes at several international lied competitions.
+She was a scholarship holder of the Steans Institute of Music at the Ravinia Festival (USA), the Richard Wagner Association and the German Academic Schloarship Foundation.
+In 1990 she became a prize-winner of the German Music Competition and in the following years won prizes at several international Lied competitions.

-After initial small roles at the Hamburg State Opera, she became an ensemble member at the Theater Bremen in 1992 and at the Nationaltheater Mannheim in 1996, where she sang roles such as Octavian (Der Rosenkavalier), Komponist (Ariadne auf Naxos) and Charlotte (Werther).
-Her move to the soprano repertoire was followed in 2001 by an engagement as a permanent member of the ensemble at the Staatsoper Hannover and in 2006 at the Staatsoper Stuttgart.
+After initial, small roles at the Hamburg State Opera, she became an ensemble member at the Bremen Theater in 1992 and at the Mannheim National Theater in 1996, where she sang roles such as Octavian (Der Rosenkavalier), the Composer (Ariadne auf Naxos) and Charlotte (Werther).
+Her move to the soprano repertoire was followed in 2001 by an engagement as a permanent member of the ensemble at the Hanover State Opera and in 2006 at the Stuttgart State Opera.

-In 2005, she was awarded the Niedersächsischer Staatspreis (State Prize of Lower Saxony) for her artistic achievements and in 2011 she was named a Baden-Württemberg “Kammersängerin”.
+In 2005 she was awarded the Lower Saxony State Prize for her artistic achievements, and in 2011 she was named a Baden-Württemberg Kammersängerin.

-Christine Iven was already active as a voice teacher during her artistic career.
-From 2001 until 2007 she was a professor at the Hanover University of Music, Drama and Media.
-Since 2013, Christiane Iven holds a professorship for voice at the University of Music and Performing Arts Munich and is also vice president of the university since 2021.
+Christiane Iven was already active as a singing teacher during her artistic career.
+From 2001-2007 she was a professor at the Hanover University of Music, Drama and Media.
+Since 2013, she has held a professorship for singing at the University of Music and Theater in Munich, where she has also been vice president since 2021.